-Let’s take a closer look at the coverage provided by each type of warranty and explain what it means in practical terms.
+Let’s take a closer look at the coverage provided by each type of roofing warranty and explain what it means in practical terms.

 The Three Types of Roof Warranties